callahanchris/callahanchris.github.io/source/_posts/2014-07-10-lessons-from-refactoring-tic-tac-toe.markdown

 categories:
 ---

 As part of my application to the Flatiron School in January of this year, I had to write a tic tac toe computer program.
-The assignment was purposely left vague.
-It was up to me to decide what programming language to use, how complex it was, whether it was one-player or two-player, etc.
+The assignment was purposely left vague; it was up to me to decide what programming language to use, how complex it was, whether it was one-player or two-player, etc.

-After four or five days of unchecked obsession (fueled in part by my fiancee's invaluable bug-spotting abilities), I emerged with 438 lines of Ruby code and a working game.
+After four or five days of unchecked obsession (fueled in part by my fiancee's invaluable bug-spotting abilities), I emerged with 438 lines of Ruby code and a working one-player version of tic tac toe that could be played on the command line.
 It was ugly, but it worked.

 Six months later, as I near the halfway point in the web development course at the Flatiron School, I decided to apply my new programming knowledge by refactoring the code of my old tic tac toe game.